Tax Day Countdown: 6 Last-Minute Tax Savings Tips for College Students

 If you’re in an undergraduate program, the American Opportunity Tax Credit (AOTC) might cut your tax bill by up to $2,500 or provide up to a $1,000 refund.
 According to TurboTax, it covers money spent on tuition and expenses, like books and equipment, but not room and board.

 This education credit has some strict rules.
-You can’t claim it after your fourth year of studies, and you must take at least a half-time load for one period or more at an eligible school.
+You can’t claim it on your tax form after your fourth year of studies, and you must take at least a half-time load for one period or more at an eligible school.
 Plus, to get at least a partial credit, your modified adjusted gross income (MAGI) can’t be more than $90,000 if you’re a single filer or $180,000 if you’re a joint filer.

 The school should send a 1098-T form that reports the year’s education expenses.
 The first $2,000 in education expenses can qualify for a 100% credit, and an additional $2,000 in expenses qualifies for a 25% credit.